DevOps-Nirvana/aws-missing-tools/aws-choose-profile/README.md

 If you do not source it, this script will detect this state and warn you about it, and not allow you to choose (since it's useless)

-## Todo:
-If you'd like to help contribute (or when the author is bored) there are some features that could be added...
-- Add ability to also set AWS_DEFAULT_REGION automatically based on the profile selected if that profile has a default region
-- Add another "wrapper" besides bash-based for use in powershell/windows?
-Any windows geeks interested?
-- Others?
-Submit feature requests as a bug in Github

 ## Installation:
 I recommend you symlink this into your user or system bin folder.
 NOTE: if you choose to "install" this, you must also install the file "aws-choose-profile-helper.py" along side it, which has the the actual profile selection logic since mangling arrays and managing data is difficult in bash alone.
 So